-- Is low carbon and energy efficient - Does not contribute to increase flood risk within the floodplain or at the coast - Does not increase the risk of erosion and cliff or slope instability - Promotes the use of electric vehicles - Promotes sustainable modes of transport e.g. cycling, public transport and walking.
+- Does not increase the risk of erosion and cliff or slope instability - Promotes the use of electric vehicles site and Portreath's industrial past.

+• Promotes sustainable modes of transport e.g. cycling, public transport and walking.

-E5- To protect and improve our most important and valued green assets whilst increasing the provision of high quality, connected green and open spaces within settlements that can secure environmental benefits. health and well-being and social cohesion for the existing and future residents of the Parish.
+E5- To protect and improve our most important and valued green assets whilst increasing the provision of high quality, connected green and open spaces within settlements that can secure environmental benefits. health and well-being and so-cial cohesion for the existing and future residents of the Parish.